 Have you ever voted in a local government (AKA council, shire) election?
 While federal and state elections receive their fair share of media coverage, local government elections can fly by the radars of some of us...
 Here's five reasons why not voting is a total missed opportunity for you.

 Parks, transport, urban planning, community services + more:

 Council's oversee and deliver a diverse range of services to the community that have a direct impact on your life.
 This can include everything from economic development activities (i.e. local jobs), green spaces and parks, the direction and approval of urban planning and development, libraries, art galleries and other cultural spaces and public transport.
 Additionally, they're involved in the delivery of community services like youth centres, language classes, volunteering, sports centres and awesome services that mean elderly folk can remain living independently (i.e. less pressure on public health services).

-So if you are pro/anti high rise buildings, clean water, transport, adequate parking, jogging paths, local sport, fast wifi at the library, community noodle nights (or whatever), you should probably check out who is running for election and whether they plan to do the things that make your life nice.
+So if you care about things like the kind of building taking place, water management, transport, parking, jogging paths, local sport, fast wifi at the library, community noodle nights (or whatever), you should probably check out who is running for election and whether they plan to do the things that align with your views.

 They advocate for stuff on your behalf:

 Part of the role of council to advocate for the needs of the local community and many councils have dedicated staff that specialise in consulting and representing the needs of young people.
 IRL this can mean consulting with local people such as yourself to identify what the council should deliver directly to you while also looking at big picture trends and advocating for the allocation of resources to your community at state government level.

 Read: council staff often sit in boring* meetings and write long reports arguing for the stuff you want like more convenient public transport, closer tertiary education, employment options and affordable housing.
 Probs worth checking out whether anyone is running that can advocate for the things you care about.

 * Depending on who you are, meetings may not actually be boring.
 Often they have pastries.